Stanton

 How dense is Stanton?

-Extremely.
-Stanton is among the most densely populated cities in California, which shapes most aspects of livability — noise, parking, infrastructure load.
+Dense for Orange County.
+Stanton is among the more densely populated cities in the county, which shapes most aspects of livability: noise, parking, and infrastructure load.

 Is Stanton a good place to live?